wadaniel/korali/source/modules/solver/HSAEM/README.rst

 for stochastic optimization methods, where the probability distribution is widened artificially, by a factor decreasing with iterations, to allow more exploration and prevent getting stuck in local minima.

-Parameters that control SA in the SAEM solver are:
+Parameters that control SA in the HSAEM solver are:

 .. code-block:: python